Home security is a top priority for me. That’s why I’m constantly searching for the best solutions to burglar-proof my house.

 - It uses 128-bit AES encryption (online banking platforms use the same type of encryption).

 - The SmartKey re-key technology allows you to use any compatible key and re-key the lock quickly and easily.

 - If you use SmartThings (or other compatible systems) you can connect it to Alexa.
 It also allows you to check and change the lock status and get notifications on your phone.

 - The batteries will last for about 12 months under normal usage and the deadbolt notifies you if you have to replace them.

 - Installation is pretty easy and there’s no need for wiring.

 - It’s a good choice for those who are on a budget but want an electronic deadbolt that can be controlled remotely.

-As you can see, there are many advantages of having a Kwikset 888.
+As you can see, there are many advantages of a Kwikset 888.
 However, no lock is perfect, and this one isn’t an exception either.
-Let’s the drawbacks.
+Let’s see the drawbacks.

 - It would be nice to have longer screws (however, you can replace the ones that come with the lock) and a little bit sturdier housing to make it even more difficult for burglars to drill through the lock.